 The dominant paradigm in modern machine learning represents data as real-valued tensors and learns transformations through gradient descent on differentiable, continuous parameter spaces.
 While extraordinarily successful, this paradigm has fundamental limitations when the underlying structure of data is \emph{ordinal} or \emph{relational} rather than metric.
 Consider classifying sequences by their ordering pattern: the sequence $[1, 2, 3, 4, 5]$ is ``ascending'' and $[5, 4, 3, 2, 1]$ is ``descending.''
 The essential information is not the magnitude of elements but their \emph{relative ordering}---a combinatorial, not metric, property.

-ArrowFlow is built on the premise that \textbf{the fundamental data structure in a neural network can be a sorted list, and the fundamental operation can be the edit distance between two such lists}.
+ArrowFlow is built on the premise that \textbf{the fundamental data structure in a neural network can be a sorted list, and the fundamental operation can be a rank distance between two such lists}.
 In this framework:

 \begin{itemize}[leftmargin=2em] \item \textbf{Data points} are ordered sequences of tokens (permutations of a vocabulary). \item \textbf{Learned filters} are also permutations of the same vocabulary. \item \textbf{Similarity} is measured by Spearman's footrule distance---the sum of absolute positional displacements between two orderings \citep{diaconis1977footrule}. \item \textbf{Learning} proceeds by re-ordering filter elements based on accumulated displacement evidence, rather than by adjusting floating-point weights. \end{itemize}